AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 View [Catalogs](/help/migrated/administrators/feature-summary/catalogs.md) and [Recommendations](/help/migrated/recommendations-adobe-learning-manager.md) articles to learn more about configuring catalogs and recommendations.

+<b>Note</b>: In the Categories widget, when Catalog is selected, the list is sorted by creation date by default.
+Catalogs created more recently appear first.

 ### Add a category widget

 In a financial services company, different teams often need access to role-specific training.
 The Categories widget helps organize learning content into clear, clickable tiles, making it easier for Sales and CSM teams to quickly find what they need.